 Cultivation between the plant rows when the weeds are just starting to emerge.
 Three to four alternate off-baring and hilling-up are recommended to attain maximum yield control.

 Irrigate the field once every 7-10 days.
-Sufficient irrigation water is critical during the early vegetative stage and during flowering time until the peak of the fruit setting stage.
+Sufficient irrigation water is critical during the early vegetative stage and during the flowering time until the peak of the fruit setting stage.

 Commonly known pests

 Thrips (Thrips tabaci)

 Nature of damage: Thrips attack the upper and lower side of the leaves by sucking the sap.
 Areas near the mid-vein are brown and dried up.
 The major damage occurs on the undersides of new or old leaves.

 Pest Management: The use of chemical is still the most effective method of pest control.